roccosta/android_example_robot/README.md

 # android_example_robot

-The app must be manually installed on the phone due to a restriction from android play protection module.
+To run this project, the app must be manually installed on the phone due to a restriction from android play protection module.

-Please, install robot framework using pip:
+Please, after installing python, install robot framework using pip:

-pip install robot-framework
+ - pip install robot-framework

 Also install appium-library:

-pip install robotframework-appiumlibrary
+ - pip install robotframework-appiumlibrary

+run the project from the home folder with the following command:

+ - robot features/01_scenario.robot